PermafrostDiscoveryGateway/viz-info/05_displaying-the-tiles.md

 - MetacatUI is web software we build that includes features like a searchable data catalog, data submission form, and data portals
 	- [MetacatUI documentation](https://nceas.github.io/metacatui/)
 	- [MetacatUI on GitHub](https://github.com/NCEAS/metacatui)
-- The [KNB](https://knb.ecoinformatics.org/), [ADC](https://arcticdata.io/catalog), [DataONE site](), are all use the MetacatUI software.
+- The [KNB](https://knb.ecoinformatics.org/), [ADC](https://arcticdata.io/catalog), [DataONE site](), all use the MetacatUI software.
 "Test" versions of these MetacatUI deployments also exist: [dev.nceas](https://dev.nceas.ucsb.edu/), [demo ADC](https://demo.arcticdata.io/), [test ADC](https://test.arcticdata.io/), [test DataONE](https://search.test.dataone.org), among others.
 - We are continually adding features and fixing bugs, see [the list of issues](https://github.com/NCEAS/metacatui/issues)

 ## Portals
 - Data portals are one of the features of MetacatUI.
 - A portal is essentially a small website that users can build for their project.
-It includes a custom collection of data, and ways to display some information about that data their project.
+It includes a custom collection of data and ways to display information about that data as well as their project.
 	- Learn more about portals [on the DataONE site](https://www.dataone.org/plus/) and [on the ADC site](https://arcticdata.io/data-portals/)
 - Here are some example portals:
 	- https://knb.ecoinformatics.org/portals/SASAP